jdrinoca/Finite-Element/README.md

 ---

 ### Why?
 Good question.

-I was taking a course in the [finite element method](https://en.wikipedia.org/wiki/Finite_element_method) right around the same time that I had finally gotten pythoni working on my desktop.
+I was taking a course in the [finite element method](https://en.wikipedia.org/wiki/Finite_element_method) right around the same time that I had finally gotten python working on my desktop.
+I had originally inteded to create a text-based solver to help with some homework problems, but I was playing around with matplotlib, and the project crew from there.

 ---